How to Winterize a Classic Car: A Step-by-Step Storage Guide

 8. Choose the Right Cover

 If the car isn't in a fully enclosed, climate-controlled garage, a breathable indoor car cover prevents dust buildup without trapping moisture the way a tarp does.
 Avoid plastic covers, they trap condensation against the paint.
+Our car cover buying guide breaks down indoor vs outdoor fabrics and why fit matters more than price.

 9. Check On It Periodically